Pierre Le Pesant, sieur de Boisguilbert: Taxation proposals

 In his two leadership positions he made a close study of local economic conditions, personally, supervising the cultivation of his lands, and entering into relations with the principal merchants of Rouen.
 He was thus led to consider the misery of the people under the burden of taxation.
 In 1695 he published his principal work, Le détail de la France; la cause de la diminution de ses biens et la facilité du remède.
 In it he drew a picture of the general ruin of all classes of Frenchmen, caused by the bad economic regime.
-In opposition to Colbert's mercantilist views he held that the wealth of a country consists, not in the abundance of money which it possesses but in what it produces and exchanges.
+In opposition to Jean-Baptiste Colbert's mercantilist views he held that the wealth of a country consists, not in the abundance of money which it possesses but in what it produces and exchanges.
 The remedy for the evils of the time was not so much the reduction as the equalization of the imposts, which would allow the poor to consume more, raise the production and add to the general wealth.
 He demanded the reform of the taille, the suppression of internal customs duties and greater freedom of trade.
 In his Factum de la France, published in 1705 or 1706, he gave a more concise résumé of his ideas.
 But his proposal to substitute for all aides and customs duties a single capitation tax of a tenth of the revenue of all property was naturally opposed by the tax farmers and found little support.

 Indeed, his work, written in a diffuse and inelegant style, passed almost unnoticed.
 Saint-Simon relates that he once asked a hearing of the comte de Pontchartrain, saying that he would at first take him for a fool, then he would see that he deserved attention, and that eventually, he would be satisfied with his system.
 Pontchartrain, who was besieged with innumerable advice givers, began to laugh replying that he would go no further than the first, and turned his back on him.
 With Michel de Chamillart, whom he had known as intendant of Rouen (1689–1690), there was a plan to experiment with Boisguilbert's ideas in one province but the plan was abandoned when it was realized that the effort would provoke the collapse of the existing tax system before the experiment began.
 Upon the publication of Vauban's, La Dîme royale in 1707 which had much in common with Boisguilbert's plan, Boisguilbert published Supplément au détail de la France.
 Both Vauban's and Boisguilbert's books were condemned.
 In addition, Boisguilbert was exiled to Auvergne for six months.
 At last in 1710 the controller-general, Nicolas Desmarets, established a new tax, the tenth (dixième), which had some analogy with the project of Boisguilbert.
 Instead of replacing the former taxes, however, Desmarets simply added his dixième to them.